School suspension, exclusion or expulsion

 school; suspended; expelled; excluded; suspension; exclusion; expulsion; problems; discipline; behaviour; management; behavior; policies; policy; independent; catholic; state; public; private;

 Part of growing up for children is to accept the consequences of their behaviour.
-Suspension is a consequence of serious problem behaviour.
+Suspension from school is a consequence of serious problem behaviour.

 Children may be suspended or expelled for a number of reasons including disobedience, misconduct or other behaviours that threatens the 'good order' of the school.
 Suspension, exclusion and expulsion are generally only used after other forms of discipline have been tried.